spokestack/spokestack.io/content/docs/iOS/getting-started.md

 ## To wake or not to wake

-Now that you _have_ Spokestack all set up, how do you _use_ it?
-It's easy, but the answer depends on your app's needs:
+When we first configured Spokestack, we used voice-activity activated speech recognition, but that's not the only way you can start classifying your users speech!

-#### I want the user to tap a button before talking
+### I want the user to tap a button before talking

-We've already configured the speech pipeline to use a tap-to-talk option!
 After the pipeline is started, call `pipeline.activate()` in the action of whatever button you want to activate the microphone.
 This skips the wakeword step of the pipeline and starts the Automatic Speech Recognition (ASR) component directly.
 ASR will stop automatically after the user is silent for a few seconds (how _many_ seconds is one of the configuration parameters we hinted at earlier) or after a preconfigured timeout is reached, but if you need to stop listening immediately for any reason, call `pipeline.deactivate()`.
 You can then call `pipeline.activate()` to start ASR again or `pipeline.stop()` to shut the pipeline down completely.

 Note that, as we mentioned earlier, the very first time you start a speech pipeline, the microphone is activated, so your user will be presented with permissions modals for the microphone and speech recognition; you may want to plan for this in your designs.

-#### I want to use a wakeword
+### I want to use a wakeword

 If you want your app to be controllable purely by voice, you need a wakeword — a word (or short phrase) that tells your app "the next thing the user says is meant for you".
 Spokestack comes with a default wakeword ("Spokestack", believe it or not), and that's enabled just by changing the pipeline profile enum in the `SpeechPipeline` we just set up.
-Try changing `.vadTriggerAppleSpeech` to `.appleWakewordAppleSpeech` in that first code example.
-Then, to begin listening for it, just call `pipeline.start()`.
+Try changing `.vadTriggerAppleSpeech` to `.appleWakewordAppleSpeech` in that Spokestack configuration example.
+Then, to begin listening for the default wakeword "Spokestack", just call `pipeline.start()`.

 ## Understanding your users